 First, figure out which schools you are interested in attending.
-Avoid spending extra money on admission applications for schools that don't fit your criteria - or where you aren't likely to be accepted.
+Avoid spending extra money on admission applications for schools that don't fit your criteria - or where you may not get the best return on your investment.

 Consider what will make a school a good "fit" for you.
 Think about: